Nobel Prize in Literature: Prizes

 The laureate is also invited to give a lecture during "Nobel Week" in Stockholm; the highlight is the prize-giving ceremony and banquet on 10 December.
-It is the second richest literary prize in the world.
+It is the third richest literary prize in the world.

 Medals

-The Nobel Prize medals, minted by Myntverket in Sweden and the Mint of Norway since 1902, are registered trademarks of the Nobel Foundation.
-Each medal features an image of Alfred Nobel in left profile on the obverse (front side of the medal).
-The Nobel Prize medals for Physics, Chemistry, Physiology or Medicine, and Literature have identical obverses, showing the image of Alfred Nobel and the years of his birth and death (1833–1896).
-Nobel's portrait also appears on the obverse of the Nobel Peace Prize medal and the Medal for the Prize in Economics, but with a slightly different design.
-The image on the reverse of a medal varies according to the institution awarding the prize.
-The reverse sides of the Nobel Prize medals for Chemistry and Physics share the same design.
-The medal for the Nobel Prize in Literature was designed by Erik Lindberg.
+The literature medal features a portrait of Alfred Nobel in left profile on the obverse.
+It was designed by Erik Lindberg.
+The reverse of the medal depicts a 'young man sitting under a laurel tree who, enchanted, listens to and writes down the song of the Muse'.
+It is inscribed "Inventas vitam iuvat excoluisse per artes" ("It is beneficial to have improved (human) life through discovered arts"), an adaptation of "inventas aut qui vitam excoluere per artes" from line 663 of book 6 of the Aeneid by the Roman poet Virgil.
+A plate below the figures is inscribed with the name of the recipient.
+The text "ACAD.
+SUEC." denoting the Swedish Academy is also inscribed on the reverse.

+Between 1902 and 2010, the Nobel Prize medals were struck by the Myntverket, the Swedish royal mint, located in Eskilstuna.
+In 2011, the medals were made by the Det Norske Myntverket in Kongsberg.
+The medals have been made by Svenska Medalj in Eskilstuna since 2012.

 Diplomas

-Nobel laureates receive a Diploma directly from the King of Sweden.
-Each Diploma is uniquely designed by the prize-awarding institutions for the laureate who receives it.
-The Diploma contains a picture and text that states the name of the laureate and normally a citation of why they received the prize.
+Nobel laureates receive a diploma directly from the King of Sweden.
+Each diploma is uniquely designed by the prize-awarding institutions for the laureate who receives it.
+The diploma contains a picture and text that states the name of the laureate and normally a citation of why they received the prize.

 Laureates

-The Nobel Prize in Literature has been awarded 115 times between 1901 and 2022 to 119 individuals: 102 men and 17 women.
+The Nobel Prize in Literature has been awarded 116 times between 1901 and 2024 to 121 individuals: 103 men and 18 women.
 The prize has been shared between two individuals on four occasions.
 It was not awarded on seven occasions.
-The laureates have included writers in 25 different languages.
+The laureates have included writers in 25 languages.
 The youngest laureate was Rudyard Kipling, who was 41 years old when he was awarded in 1907.
 The oldest laureate to receive the prize was Doris Lessing, who was 88 when she was awarded in 2007.
 It has been awarded posthumously once, to Erik Axel Karlfeldt in 1931.
-On some occasions the awarding institution the Swedish Academy have awarded the prize to its own members; Verner von Heidenstam in 1916, the posthumous prize to Karlfeldt in 1931, Pär Lagerkvist in 1951 and the shared prize to Eyvind Johnson and Harry Martinson in 1974.
+On some occasions, the awarding institution, the Swedish Academy, has awarded the prize to its own members; Verner von Heidenstam in 1916, the posthumous prize to Karlfeldt in 1931, Pär Lagerkvist in 1951, and the shared prize to Eyvind Johnson and Harry Martinson in 1974.
 Selma Lagerlöf was elected a member of the Swedish Academy in 1914, five years after she was awarded the Nobel Prize in 1909.
-Two writers have declined the prize, Boris Pasternak in 1958 ("Accepted first, later caused by the authorities of his country (Soviet Union) to decline the Prize", according to the Nobel Foundation) and Jean-Paul Sartre in 1964.
+Three writers have declined the prize, Erik Axel Karlfeldt in 1919, Boris Pasternak in 1958 ("Accepted first, later caused by the authorities of his country (Soviet Union) to decline the Prize", according to the Nobel Foundation) and Jean-Paul Sartre in 1964.